 Thankfully it's an easy enough process to upgrade the PS4's hard drive so you can make the most of our digital download future.

-If upgrading your console's internal hard drive sounds like too much of a hassle then pretty soon an external hard drive will work just as well.
-With the PS4's upcoming 4.50 firmware update you'll soon be able to install games to an external drive, which should prove to be a much cheaper way of accessing lots and lots of storage.
+If upgrading your console's internal hard drive sounds like too much of a hassle then, thanks to the PS4's 4.50 firmware update you're now able to install games to an external drive, which should prove to be a much cheaper way of accessing lots and lots of storage.

 If that's an option that sounds appealing to you you can check out our picks of the best external hard drives available.
 Just make sure it's USB 3.0!